 OSHA Requirements for Occupational Hearing Testing

-Hearing testing is only one component of an occupational Hearing Conservation Program.
+Hearing testing is only one component of an Occupational Hearing Conservation Program.
 Other OSHA-mandated components include noise assessment and monitoring, provision of hearing protection, employee training programs, and records management.
-This guide will cover the specific OSHA requirements for compliant audiometric testing including testing environments, test frequencies and levels, required equipment, calibration, testing processes, scheduling, audiological review, actioning hearing shifts, providing notifications to employees, and more.
+This guide will cover the specific OSHA requirements for compliant audiometric testing, including testing environments, test frequencies and levels, required equipment, calibration, testing processes, scheduling, audiological review, actioning hearing shifts, providing notifications to employees, and more.

 Test Environments: Finding an OSHA-Compliant Location

-Boothless audiometry affords the opportunity to conduct testing outside of a sound booth, however, your environment must meet the OSHA-mandated maximum permissible ambient noise levels (MPANLs).
+Boothless audiometry affords the opportunity to conduct testing outside of a sound booth; however, your environment must meet the OSHA-mandated maximum permissible ambient noise levels (MPANLs).
 We’ll cover what MPANLs are, the steps you can take to find a suitable test location, how to mitigate room noise, and how to conduct a pretest room scan.

-How to Maintain your Audiometer
+How to Maintain Your Audiometer

 OSHA and ANSI have well-defined requirements related to the maintenance of your audiometric testing equipment.
 This guide covers the steps necessary to keep your audiometer compliant with the ANSI Standard described in the previous chapter.
 These include daily verifications, annual calibrations, test configurations, and functional checks.

-Hearing Testing Workflow: Steps to Follow
+Hearing Testing Program Workflow: Steps to Follow

 This section will serve as a step-by-step walkthrough of a typical testing day.
-Equipment maintenance and room preparation, identifying who is due for testing, instructing employees, test administration, communicating results, and determining next steps.
+Equipment maintenance and room preparation, identifying who is due for testing, instructing employees, test administration, communicating results, and determining the next steps.